 Systemic and incremental shifts necessary to ensure that land use planning and activities lead to low carbon outcomes.

-National governments can work with sub-national governments and local communities to address the challenge of sector prioritization in land-use planning.
+National governments can work with sub-national governments and local communities to address the challenge of sector prioritisation in land-use planning.

-Governments can incentivize innovation and work with businesses on solutions that improve system efficiencies and encourage healthier lifestyles.
+Governments can incentivise innovation and work with businesses on solutions that improve system efficiencies and encourage healthier lifestyles.

-Policies should minimize the social consequences of transition to a low-carbon food and land-use system.
+Policies should minimise the social consequences of transition to a low-carbon food and land-use system.

 Policies governments choose to accelerate the transition to low carbon systems should consider the impact on jobs and economic growth.
 Farmers and workers in vulnerable communities will need support to develop the right skills and opportunities to meet sustainable agricultural practices and new employment trends in a low carbon system.
 Governments may have a difficult undertaking with re-skilling and re-educating all members of the food supply chain.